-"Please, don't remind me.
-If I ever find out who left him there I'm going to ring their stupid neck."
+"Please, don't remind me," Rose huffed.
+"If I ever find out who left him there I'm going to ring their stupid neck."

 Harry stopped playing again to toddle over to the Doctor, who had taken a seat on a floor pouf by the kitchen entry.

-"Spoon!" he merrily yelled.
+"Spoo!" he merrily yelled.

 "Yes that's a spoon, Jemmy boy.
 But what's it for?"